shadowezz/Productiv/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Have a separate command `done` for marking deliverables as completed.
     * Pros: Clearer and easier for the user.
 Prevents the `edit` command from being too cluttered with too many editable fields.
-    * Cons: More code and testing required as there are additional classes created such as `DoneCommand` and `DoneCommandParser`.
+    * Cons: More code and testing required as there are additional classes created such as `MarkDoneCommand` and `MarkDoneCommandParser`.
 * **Alternative 2:** Allow users to mark deliverables as completed through the existing `edit` command by changing the completion status field of the deliverable
     * Pros: Less code required since we only need to make small amendments to the existing `EditCommand` and `EditCommandParser`.